DFE-Digital/increasing-internet-access-design-history/app/posts/2020-07-22-text-messages-we-send.md

 In the privacy notice, we promise:

-> If you decide to take up the offer, you’ll get a text message from the Department of Education with more information about your data protection rights.
+> If you decide to take up the offer, you’ll get a text message from the Department for Education with more information about your data protection rights.

 The sender of the text message will be:
 __GOVUK__